DickingAround/AIWorld6/README.txt

 ** DONE - Add the singnal/energy
 ** Upgrade the species detection to use the new algorithm.
 (We may have to dive in and actually understand that algorithm in order to do this)
 *** DONE - Have the simulation program emit the per-hash metrics
-*** Have the UI program parse the metrics, do species calculations on them, and emit species data
+*** DONE - Have the UI program parse the metrics, do species calculations on them, and emit species data
+*** Make the new color tree
+*** Make the color based not on the brain hash but based on the hash color (is this already happening??)
+Should the color spectrum dynamically change so that agents on the ends are certain colors??

+* Prove that the lack of communication is a connection mutation problem.
+* Add energy-give
+* Add terrain view to the UI
+* Add terrain deformation
 * Add lineage to the agents
 * Show communication patterns